 This family portrait guide is for everyone.
 These are good ideas for everyone to use.
 A little planning makes everything go better than just winging it at the last second.
 Let's dive into the first portrait tip which you use well before the actual photo shoot happens.

 Find out who is going to be photographed ahead of time.
 Knowing the number and ages of your subjects before the day of your photography session will allow you to plan some posing ahead of time.
 You can search "poses of 4 people," or "posing for groups of 5 people" for example, on this site or others to get some fresh ideas.

 Your location, the posing, and the time of day when everyone can gather are all affected by your subjects ages and schedules.
 Two year olds are not at their best for a sunset portrait on the beach when it's an hour after their normal bedtime.
-Teenagers don't do well earl in the morning.
+Teenagers don't have a lot of energy and enthusiasm early in the morning.

 If you are photographing several young adults who go out partying on Friday nights, you may not get great results by scheduling a Saturday morning photography session at 9:00am.
 Use some common sense here.
-It take most people over the age of 12 at least 2 full hours to lose the sleep eyes look after a good night's sleep.
+It takes most people at least 2 full hours to lose the sleepy eyes look after a good night's sleep.

 Your posing will be quite different if you are photographing several young children or maybe a group photo of 7 adults and 2 eight year olds.